Fus3n/dusl/examples/everything.md

 string.isAlpha() # -> bool, check if alpha or not
-string.getCodeAt(index) -> int, returns ascii code at index string.join(list of string) -> string, joins the elements with string value as delimeter string[index] # string, get string value at index
+string.getCodeAt(index) -> int, returns ascii code at index string.join(list of string) -> string, joins the elements with string value as delimeter string.replace(from_str, to_str) # replaces a string with to_str and returns new string string.startsWith(str) # checks if the string starts with given str, returns boolean string.endsWith(str) # checks if the string ends with given str, returns boolean string[index] # string, get string value at index
 # these are all the string functions and props available for now
 ```